pedro9olivares/pedro9olivares/README.md

 ### <Code, Math & Cybersec />
 Im a software developer, math enthusiast, cybersecurity intern and obsessed learner.

 Currently living in the [5th largest city](https://en.wikipedia.org/wiki/Mexico_City) and studying Computer Engineering and Applied Maths at [ITAM](https://www.itam.mx/) (the mexican MIT?)
-I love learning about technologies and interesting concepts.
+I love learning about technologies and new concepts.
+You may find some of the projects hosted here interesting!

 📧 Reach out to me at pedro9olivares@gmail.com